-The Corporation's insurance business is operated by Ability, which the Corporation acquired on October 29, 2021.
-The Corporation owns 100% of the equity of Ability.
-Beginning with the fourth quarter of 2021, the Corporation presents Ability's financial results as a separate reportable segment.
+The Corporation's insurance business is operated by Ability, which the Corporation acquired in the fourth quarter of 2021.
+Ability's financial results are reported as the insurance segment.

 Ability is a Nebraska-domiciled insurer and reinsurer of long-term care policies and annuity products.
 Upon closing of the Ability Acquisition, ML Management entered into an investment management agreement with Ability (the "Ability IMA") to manage certain of Ability's assets that are within the scope of ML Management's expertise in providing investment management advisory services (the assets of Ability managed by ML Management referred to herein as the "Managed Ability Portfolio").
 The acquisition of Ability by the Corporation combined two products that the Corporation believes are, and will continue to be, in high demand - insurance solutions and asset management.
-The Corporation's acquisition of Ability brings additional capital, strengthening of the investment portfolio, stability and continuity of liability management, and new growth opportunities that will provide increased security to policyholders.
-The acquisition positions the Corporation for a new stage of growth with a commitment for immediate and future capital, product diversification, asset management opportunities, de-risking legacy assets, and enhancing risk based capital.
-The stronger capital base and alignment will allow the Corporation to scale asset and liability origination for the benefit of Ability's policyholders as well as the Corporation and its shareholders.
+The Corporation's acquisition of Ability brought additional capital, strengthening of the investment portfolio, stability and continuity of liability management, and new growth opportunities that will provide increased security to policyholders.
+The acquisition positioned the Corporation for a new stage of growth with a commitment for immediate and future capital, product diversification, asset management opportunities, de-risking legacy assets, and enhancing risk based capital.
+The stronger capital base and alignment allows the Corporation to scale asset and liability origination for the benefit of Ability's policyholders as well as the Corporation and its shareholders.

 Pursuant to the Ability IMA, ML Management has the following rights, powers and authority in connection with its duties thereunder: (i) authority and power to invest and reinvest the Managed Ability Portfolio in investments, in accordance with predetermined guidelines; (ii) authority and power to, in its reasonable discretion, extend, renew and/or dispose of potential and existing investments within the Managed Ability Portfolio, and to make all decisions and take all actions necessary or convenient in respect of the origination, investigation, structuring, financing, acquisition, monitoring, syndication, and remarketing of investments and additional investments, in each case, in accordance with the predetermined guidelines; (iii) prepare, review and supervise the preparation and review of all agreements, certificates, amendments, notices, instruments, and other documents required to originate, acquire, manage, finance, syndicate, remarket or dispose of any investment or potential investment in the Managed Ability Portfolio; (iv) appoint sub-advisers to invest and reinvest the Managed Ability Portfolio in investments, in each case, in accordance with the predetermined guidelines; (v) originate, manage, service, administer and make collections on investments within the Managed Ability Portfolio; and (vi) perform other reasonable and customary actions deemed appropriate by ML Management in connection with the Managed Ability Portfolio.
 The Managed Ability Portfolio is held primarily in the United States and is predominantly comprised of USD-denominated assets based in the United States.
-As of December 31, 2022, the Managed Ability Portfolio is comprised of approximately \$336.9 million of assets representing approximately 38% of Ability's total investment assets.
+As of December 31, 2023, the Managed Ability Portfolio is comprised of approximately \$515.3 million of assets representing approximately 47% of Ability's total investment assets of \$1,096.7 million investment assets.

-The Corporation's insurance segment also includes a loan portfolio, and as of December 31, 2022, such loan portfolio consisted of approximately \$106.4 million in loans to private companies and approximately \$134.8 million of mortgage loans, totaling \$241.2 million (the "Insurance Segment Loans"), or approximately 27% of the entire portfolio.
+The Corporation's insurance segment also includes a loan portfolio, and as of December 31, 2023, such loan portfolio consisted of approximately \$276.5 million in loans to illiquid private companies and approximately \$121 million of mortgage loans, totaling \$397.5 million (the "Insurance Segment Loans"), or approximately 36% of the entire portfolio.
 The Insurance Segment Loans are, collectively, of a nature such that Ability continues to satisfy its regulatory capital requirements in accordance with guidelines issued by the National Association of Insurance Commissioners.